ReSound Hearing Aid Reviews From an Audiologist

 ReSound is a go-to brand for our audiologist in his clinical practice, thanks to the brand’s rechargeable devices, smartphone compatibility, and useful accessories.

 I began fitting first-generation ReSound hearing aids in the early 1990s.
 And I still remember the look on my patients’ faces when they heard me talking from down the hall for the first time in decades.
-The company is still one the go-to brands in my clinical practice today.
+The company is still one of the go-to brands in my clinical practice today.

-As you’ll see below, ReSound has several different accessories that connect to their hearing aids, as well as apps you can use to adjust and control them.
+ReSound hearing aids come in various styles, from in-the-canal (ITC) to behind-the-ear (BTE).
+There are solutions for all levels of hearing loss, from mild to profound.
+As you’ll see below, ReSound has several different accessories that connect to their hearing aids, plus apps you can use to adjust and control them.
 For this year’s review, I’ll go through all of these options and explain why I recommend the company when patients are interested in smartphone compatibility or a remote microphone.

 On a Tight Budget?
 Check Out Affordable Alternatives to ReSound